flype44/VControl/DOCUMENTATION.md

 # Documentation

-This article intends to describe all the commands provided in the `VControl` program.
+This article describe all the commands provided in the `VControl` program.

 It always refers to the latest version.
 Take care using latest version in your scripts.